If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 • Wexford Irish Pub

-Vinnie Van Go-Go’s and Byrd Cookie Co. are two of my favorite spots in City Market, and the Prohibition Museum tour is tons of fun.
-Be sure to check out all of the talented artists in the area, too.
+Belford’s Seafood & Steaks is a fantastic spot to grab a bite to eat in City Market, and the Prohibition Museum tour is tons of fun.
+Be sure to check out all of the talented artists in City Market, too.

 Related Reading: City Market Savannah: What to See and What to Skip